There are several reasons to trek, and from this story, it looks like rekindling relationships is one of them.

 Yesterday, I met a friend of mine.
-Both, she and her husband, work full-time jobs.
+My friend and her husband work full-time jobs.
 They have an 11-year-old son, and he has no siblings.
 During our conversation, I casually enquired about his well-being.
-That’s when she told me a beautiful story.
+That’s when she told me this beautiful story.

-It all started when the mother realised that there was a vacuum being created between her son, his father and herself.
+It all started when my friend realised that there was a vacuum between her son, his father and herself.
 Since both the parents were busy at work every day, the son felt left out and there was no more of that much-required parent-child bonding.
 That’s when the parents thought of a good plan – a trek.

 Since both the parents couldn’t take off from work and go out together, the mother decided to send the father-son duo on a two-day trek.
 Bags were packed, cameras loaded and a visibly happy child was hopping about the house with enthusiasm.

 The only worry for them all was about how the two of them would bond.
 The parents’ hectic schedules and late working hours had brought so much of a communication gap between them and their son that the child hesitated to even speak to his father.
 The mother felt that this trek would either bring the two of them closer together or make them drift further apart.
 Nonetheless, the two of them left for the trek on a positive note.
 Since I wanted to hear the story from the father himself, I met both, the father and his son over the next few days.